How to Build a DIY GNSS Reference Station

 We now need to pass the raw GNSS satellite data in RINEX format (*.obs) through a post processing center to try to get the actual location of the antenna.
 There are a handful of services but we’ve had great luck using the Canadian CSRS-PPP service.
 The US National Geodetic Service provides a service called OPUS but we found it to be frustratingly limited by file size and format issues.
 Your mileage may vary.

 Zip your obs file then create an account with CSRS.
 Select ITRF then upload your file.
-Twiddle your thumbs for a few hours and you should receive an email with a fancy PDF report of your antenna’s location.
+Twiddle your thumbs for a few hours and you should receive an email that looks like this:

 If all goes well you should have a very precise location for your antenna.
 For u-blox receivers we are most interested in ECEF coordinates.
 ECEF is fascinating.
 Rather than lat and long, ECEF is the number of meters from the internationally agreed upon reference frame of the center of mass of the Earth.
 Basically, your ECEF coordinates are the distance you are from the center of the Earth.
 Neat.